iKlsR/pxl-paintr/README.md

 what?

-.if u somehow don't know by now, pixel painter uses python and pygame as its graphics engine and event handler
+.if u somehow don't know by now, pixel painter uses the python programming language and pygame the graphics library as its graphics engine and event handler

 .compiled and tested on win7 x64 with x64 python2.6 and [x64 pygame 1.9.2](http://www.lfd.uci.edu/~gohlke/pythonlibs/#pygame)